 Of course, there’s still the problem of finding EV charging solutions close by.
 But this is growing, too.
 While most people charge up their vehicles at home, there’s been a movement to install electric car charging stations at workplaces and on rental properties, as well as in other public places.
 The number of EV chargers available is growing — albeit gradually — and that growth will make this eco-conscious purchase even more practical.

 As a property owner, you can be part of making EV charging solutions more readily available to your tenants or employees.
-By installing these recharging stations, you’ll be able to add massive appeal to your property, attract and retain tenants, and benefit from a number of incentives.
-To find out more about installing an EV station on your property, please get in touch with us today.
+By installing these charging stations, you’ll be able to add massive appeal to your property, attract and retain tenants, and benefit from a number of incentives.